weic6/FlightHub-Insights/README.md

 # FlightHub Insight

-This is a project adapted from a group project
+This is a project adapted from a CS 411 Course project at UIUC.

 Intro:

-Data:
+Data: 2015 US Transporation.
+Download from kaggle.

 # Todo